Raghavendra-vaidya/sauce-cy/README.md

 # sauce-cy
-Test automation demonstration using Cypress.io
+Test automation of saucedemo site using Cypress.io and javascript :construction:

+---

 The Approach: